Yep, we’re talking about the same plant species as marijuana (i.e., Cannabis).

 Even before Asians used soy foods, they prized it for its high-quality nutrition.

-Eventually the seed was cultivated in Europe and India.
+Eventually the seed or heart, was cultivated in Europe and India.

 Using the dried leaves as a stimulant and medicine for colds.

 Modern day nutritionists know the plant has high-quality protein and essential amino acids.